 The Academy intends to continue as an unsponsored Single Academy Trust.
-Having obtained a 'good' Ofsted rating, with improving results and new facilities the sponsors feel it is now time for the Academy to move forward on its own.
-The intention of the Academy is to seek to become an all-through provision in the next few years, to capitalise on strengths in both nursery and secondary provision and to secure rapid increases in pupil numbers.
+The pupil numbers are still growing year on year and with improving results and new facilities the sponsors feel it is now time for the Academy to move forward on its own.
+The intention of the Academy is to capitalise on strengths in both nursery and secondary provision and to secure rapid increases in pupil numbers.
 Leadership of the Academy on a day to day basis will remain unchanged.